textcreationpartnership/A00158/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of, within the prouince of Canterburie, in the metropoliticall visitation of
+ARTICLES to be enquired of, within the Prouince of Canterburie, in the Metropoliticall visitation of
 #####Body#####

-Articles to be enquired of, within the prouince of Canterburie, in the metropoliticall visitation of **Types of content**
+1. Articles to be enquired of, within the Prouince of Canterburie. &c.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!